Thank you for taking part!

 What inspires people to care about bees - and how does bee-spotting on a mobile phone make a difference?

-We asked some Friends of the Earth supporters what inspired them to get involved in Friends of the Earth's Great British Bee Count.
+We asked some of our supporters what inspired them to get involved in Friends of the Earth's Great British Bee Count.

 Our bee identification guide